 Brenda and I got some snacks at Duane Reade near Times Square and moseyed to our hotel.

 We stole our dad’s ’67 Impala one night to check out the Kinks at the Universal Amphitheater a few months before the Elton show when they were out on their “Low Budget” tour.
 Dad is long gone now, and we never told him about that.

 Anybody who knows me is aware that Elton John has been a major part of my life since I was a child – and my number one influence as a piano player.
 I have seen him seven or eight times.

-The 1979 show was one of two early October shows – part of Elton’s Back in the USSA tour supported only by percussionist Ray Cooper.
-I remember tripping out that the man himself was up on that stage – living and breathing – not very far away from where I was sitting in that (at the time) open-air environment.
+The 1979 show was one of two early October shows at the Hollywood Bowl – part of Elton’s Back in the USSA tour supported only by percussionist Ray Cooper.
+I remember tripping out that the man himself was up on that stage – living and breathing – not very far away from where I was sitting in that open-air environment.
 It was almost too wonderful for words.

 If you ever told me that I’d be watching Elton perform on his farewell tour at Barclays Center in Brooklyn, I might not have believed it.
 But that’s what happened earlier this month.
 Call it full circle for me – forty years later.
 And I’ll be damned if Ray Cooper wasn’t there – this time with some of the other old guard, namely guitarist Davey Johnstone and drummer Nigel Olsson.